Onboard Mission Replanning for Adaptive Cooperative Multi-Robot Systems: Results

 \subsection{Analysis for small problem sizes}

 Our experimental setup simulates a small indoor flight arena for aerial drones, with a 10~m$\times$10~m 2D domain.
-Task, depot and agent start locations are randomly distributed, and task time costs are randomly set between 1-10s.
+Task, depot and agent start locations are randomly distributed, and task time costs are randomly set between 1-10~s.
 We assume agents move at a fixed speed of 1~m/s.
-In order to systematically assess GATR's capabilities, we incrementally incorporate the changes to mTSP from Section~\ref{sec:math-problem}, defining five problem types: mTSP; mTSP with multiple agent start locations; mTSP with varying task time costs; mTSP with both multiple start locations and varying task time costs; and finally our CMRP problem which also features agent cooperation (tasks discretised into multiple sub-tasks).
+In order to systematically assess GATR's capabilities, we incrementally incorporate the changes to mTSP from Section~\ref{sec:math-problem}, defining five problem types: mTSP; mTSP with multiple agent start locations; mTSP with varying task time costs; mTSP with both multiple start locations and varying task time costs; and finally our CMRP problem which also features agent cooperation (tasks discretized into multiple sub-tasks).
 Initially, we focus on a three agent, four task problem, and train five models (one for each problem type), using three different seeds for each.
 We use task discretization level $\delta=2$ for collaborative tasking, which means that our CMRP has 8 sub-tasks (4 tasks $\times 2$) whilst all other problem types have 4 sub-tasks (only 1 sub-task per task).
-We generate 100 mTSP evaluation instances also across three seeds (300 instances in total).
+We generate 100 mTSP evaluation instances also across three seeds (300 instances).
 We use mission time (time to complete all tasks and return to homebase) as our primary evaluation metric.

-We evaluate mission times against four benchmarks: the optimal and median population solutions (Opt-P and Med-P respectively), calculated via brute-force enumeration of the full population of possible solutions (e.g. 6,652,800 for 3 agents and 8 sub-tasks, from Equation \ref{eq:scaling}); the median of a sample of the population - 101 randomly-generated solutions (Med-S); and a near-optimal solution generated by the LKH3 solver \cite{lkh3} (NOpt-LKH3).
+We evaluate mission times against four benchmarks: the optimal and median population solutions (Opt-P and Med-P respectively), calculated via brute-force enumeration of the full population of possible solutions (e.g., 1,814,400 for 3 agents and 8 sub-tasks, from Equation \ref{eq:scaling}, evaluation of which takes $\sim$1 minute for a single scenario on the GPU); the median of a sample of the population - 101 randomly-generated solutions (Med-S); and a near-optimal solution generated by the LKH3 solver \cite{lkh3} (NOpt-LKH3).
 Opt-P and NOpt-LKH3 serve as the upper bounds on expected performance, whilst the two median benchmarks represent a lower bound as they simulate the expected performance of a randomly generated plan.
-NOpt-LKH3 and Med-S are essential for evaluation of large problem sizes where enumeration of all solutions is not possible.
+We note that although it is feasible to obtain enumeration solutions for these small problem sizes, this is not possible for the larger problems we investigate in Section~\ref{sec:generalization}, for which NOpt-LKH3 and Med-S are essential for evaluation instead.